The Complete Guide to Hvar Island, Croatia

 Towns

-The island of Hvar has four administrative centers- Jesla, Hvar, Sućuraj, and Stari grad.
+The island of Hvar has four administrative centers – Jelsa, Hvar, Sućuraj, and Stari Grad.

 Jelsa